- When purchasing a home from Higher Purpose Homes, what is included?

 I am interested in buying a home from you, what does that entire process look like?

 Great question!
-We are building a relationship with Rocky Mountain Modular who can take care of site prep (excavation, foundation, utility hook ups.
+We are building a relationship with Rocky Mountain Modular who can take care of site prep (excavation, foundation, utility hook ups).

 - Home design approval: Once the home is picked we would send the design to the State for approval unless it’s an existing design that has already been approved.
+There is a cost involved if we need to send it to the state.

 - Your specific permitting process: Each municipality has their own laws and regulations.
 You will need to check with your local planning department to see what your specific requirements are.